infiniteflight/infiniteflight-docs/getting-started/home-user-interface/home-screen.md

-7. Our default settings are sure to get you going, but if you want to, you can customize your experience [here](/guide/getting-started/home-user-interface/settings#settings).
+7. Our default settings are sure to get you going, but if you want to, you can [customize your experience](/guide/getting-started/home-user-interface/settings#settings).